jonas-peeters/EasyScoreboards/README.md

 ## Bugs & Feature Requests
 There are no bugs.

-But in case you found one or you have a new stunning feature that must be included, please open an issue [here](https://github.com/byYottaFLOPS/EasyScoreboards/issues), just write it into the comments below or send me a PM [here](https://forums.spongepowered.org/users/yottaflops/)
+But in case you found one or you have a new feature that must be included, please open an issue [here](https://github.com/byYottaFLOPS/EasyScoreboards/issues), just write it into the comments below or send me a PM [here](https://forums.spongepowered.org/users/yottaflops/)